arkodasgupta0412/Pig-dice-game/README.md

     (3) If a player chooses to "hold", their turn total is added to their score, and it becomes the next player's turn.

 The first player to score 50 or more points wins.
+If no player manages to score more than 50 points, then the player will maximum score wins.
+Otherwise, the game is a tie.

 For example, the first player, Donald, begins a turn with a roll of 5.
 Donald could hold and score 5 points, but chooses to roll again.
 Donald rolls a 2, and could hold with a turn total of 7 points, but chooses to roll again.
 Donald rolls a 1, and must end his turn without scoring.
 The next player, Alexis, rolls the sequence 4-5-3-5-6, after which she chooses to hold, and adds her turn total of 23 points to her score.